Article written by Elisa - Travel Writer & Local in France

 With a beautiful hotel like this one, there’s no need to rush.
-After a good French breakfast, take the time to explore the Domaine de Chambord.
+After an excellent and leisurely French breakfast, take the time to explore the Domaine de Chambord.
 The grounds here have an area of 5,440 hectares, which is equivalent to the city of Paris!

-The best way to explore the Domaine is by bike, and that’s what we did.
-With more than 20km of paths open to the public, you can also decide to do a hike in the forest or explore the Cosson River that borders Chambord on a self-drive boat (no license required).
+The best way to explore the Domaine is by bike, and that’s what we recommend.
+With more than 20km of paths open to the public, you can also hike in the forest or explore the Cosson River that borders Chambord on a self-drive boat (no boating license required).

 Afternoon in Blois

-After exploring the Domaine de Chambord, drive to Blois where you will spend the night.
-For your night in Blois, Hotel Louise de Savoie is a good option: central location, comfortable rooms furnished with traditional furniture, and optional private parking.
+After exploring the Domaine de Chambord, drive to Blois, where you will spend the night.
+For your night in Blois, the Hotel Louise de Savoie is a good option with a central location, comfortable rooms furnished with traditional furniture, and optional private parking.

 Day 3 | Amboise

-From Blois, head to Château de Perreux where you are going to spend the next two nights of this Loire Valley trip.
-The 18th-century Château de Perreux is one of the most beautiful chateau-hotels in Loire Valley.
-Located in a beautiful park just outside of Amboise, it is a great base to explore Amboise and other beautiful châteaux nearby.
+From Blois, head to Château de Perreux to spend the next two nights of this Loire Valley trip.
+The 18th-century Château de Perreux is one of the most beautiful chateau-hotels in the Loire Valley.
+Located in beautiful parkland just outside Amboise, it is a great base to explore Amboise and other beautiful châteaux nearby.

-Just outside Amboise, there’s Château du Clos Lucé, Leonardo da Vinci’s home in France until his death in 1519.
-Leonardo da Vinci came to live in Amboise in 1516 invited by King Francois I, who became his patron.
+Just outside Amboise, there’s Château du Clos Lucé, Leonardo da Vinci’s home in France until he died in 1519.
+Leonardo da Vinci came to live in Amboise in 1516, invited by King Francois I, who became his patron.
 The house has a small museum displaying working models of his designs.

 DID YOU KNOW?
-In medieval times, the stone used for building the villages and castles in the area was mined from the mountains creating a massive network of underground caves and galleries.
-Over the centuries, the caves were used for wine aging, mushroom farming, and shelter during the World Wars.
+In medieval times, the stone used for building the villages and castles in the area was mined from nearby mountains, creating a massive network of underground caves and galleries.
+Over the centuries, these caves were used for wine aging, mushroom farming, and shelter during the World Wars.
 Today, some of these underground caves are still used as restaurants, workshops, and wine cellars.
 Les Caves du Père Auguste is another beautiful example of underground caves-wine cellars.
 Located 10km from Amboise, it offers wine tours and tastings.

 Day 4 | Château de Chenonceau

-Spend the fourth day of this Loire Valley road trip at Chenonceau – an easy drive from Amboise – to visit Château de Chenonceau and its grounds.
-Château de Chenonceau is one of the most beautiful castles of the Loire Valley with a fairytale setting spanning in the River Cher.
+Spend the fourth day of this Loire Valley scenic route at Chenonceau – an easy drive from Amboise – to visit Château de Chenonceau and its grounds.
+Château de Chenonceau is one of the Loire Valley’s most beautiful castles, with a fairytale setting spanning the River Cher.